+Have you been abused and you want to prove police harassment, get a lawyer and file charges?
+If YES, here are 17 SURE ways to stop police harassment.
 The media and online forums are full with stories of individuals that have been victimized by the police.
-In Nigeria, the issue of police harassment and abuse is no longer news.
 Now what can you do to stop police harassment and abuse?
-You will find out in this article.

 If you have been a victim of police harassment in the past, you would agree that it’s always a frightening and unsettling experience, which makes you feel helpless.
 And if you don’t do something to stop it, chances are you will fall victim again and again.
 Below are tips on how you can stop police harassment and abuse: